telerik/blazor-docs/components/stockchart/types/ohlc.md

 The **OHLC** (open-high-low-close) chart is typically used to illustrate movements in the price of a financial instrument over time.
 Each vertical line on the chart shows the price range (the highest and lowest prices) over a period of time.

->caption OHLC basic setup.
-Result from the first code snippet below.
+>caption OHLC series in a stock chart.
+Results from the first code snippet below.

 ![](images/basic-ohlc-chart.png)

 @[template](/_contentTemplates/stockchart/link-to-basics.md#understand-basics-and-databinding-first)

-To create a OHLC chart:
+To add a `OHLC` chart to a stock chart component:

 1. set the `DateField` property of the `<TelerikStockChart>` to the corresponding field in the model that carry the value.
 1. add a `<StockChartSeries>` to the `<StockChartSeriesItems>` collection.